netresearch/kite/README.rst

 Task organization
 =================
 - Tasks
-    - Smallest, predefined steps (currently: answer, break, callback, choose, composer, confirm, evaluate, exit, fs, git, include, iterate, output, phar, remoteShell, sub, tar, tryCatch)
+    - Smallest, predefined steps
+    - See the `task reference <docs/reference.rst#tasks>`_ for tasks shipped with kite
 - Workflows
-    -  Sets of tasks predefined in classes
+    - Special kind of task that allows to composer it's subtasks in a class
     - Top level workflows can expose command line arguments and options
+    - See the `workflow reference <docs/reference.rst#workflows>`_ for workflows shipped with kite
 - Jobs
+    - Outermost kind of task
     - Available as commands on command line
     - Set of tasks and/or workflows defined in arrays (in arbitrary depth)
     - Configurable command line arguments and options